rolypolytoy/S1/README.md

 The nichrome wire I'm using can heat up to 800W so we're good in terms of heating since resistive heating implements are the only implements with 100% efficiency, and 800W is more than enough to heat a diffusion pump of this size and we're using a [server fan](https://www.amazon.in/Delta-Electronics-AFB1212GHE-CF00-120x120x-connector/dp/B004X2M2GG) with 241 CFM- it's noisy but it's better than a water cooling system I know that, so about 200W of dissipation might be viable.

+We'll use dovetail sliding doors, nitrile tubing, and screw clamps for the sliding door.

 ### Embedded Systems

 All power sources are kept outside and funneled in- this is because power supplies have electrolytic capacitors that will 100% burst in a vacuum.
 All our embedded stuff is designed to have none of this.

 The power supply comes from mains through a plug, and we have a [10kVDC](https://ar.aliexpress.com/item/1005003518403820.html) power source, as well as a [60VDC](https://www.amazon.in/Adjustable-05-60Volt-Variable-Converter-600Watts/dp/B0F3KJ5VNP) power source that connects w/mains.

 - **Microcontroller**:
   - [Teensy 4.1](https://www.amazon.in/4-1-iMXRT1062-Development-soldered-Pre-soldered/dp/B0DP6M197Q) (no electrolytic capacitors, which make it safe for vacuum pressures due to no outgassing or capacitor ruptures)